 Another longstanding tradition is the annual luminaria night celebration.
 For nearly 40 years, Vienna also has lit up the streets each December with 1,500 glowing luminaries.
 Visitors can stroll, drive or ride the tram.
 The activities include open house tours, Santa, entertainment and refreshments.

 In celebration of the Smithsonian Water/Ways exhibit and Dorchester County’s 350th Anniversary in 2019, the town of Vienna arranged for the display of a full-size replica of Capt.
 John Smith’s Shallop (pictured above).
 The loan was supported by a Heart of Chesapeake Country Mini-Grant.
 The replica is of the small ship that Capt.
 Smith used in 1608 to explore the Chesapeake.
 Vienna was one of his stops more than 400 years ago.
-The shallop, which usually resides at the Chesapeake Bay Maritime Museum, was moved in early October to Vienna.
+The shallop, which usually resides at the Chesapeake Bay Maritime Museum, was moved in October 2019 to Vienna and was on display for more than 10 months.

 The project aligns with several goals and objectives of the Heritage Area’s Strategic Plan by encouraging tourists to explore and hopefully return to Vienna for other activities and events and helping residents of the town and county to realize the important contribution that living history events and programs can make to economic advancement.
 The project also promotes stewardship by “elevating the preservation, development and promotion of Dorchester’s maritime, marine and water assets for the enjoyment by residents and visitors.”